groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-04-17-indexing-of-more-than-1-tb-of-text-documents-in-groupdocs.search-for-.net-18.4/index.md

 url: /2018/04/17/indexing-of-more-than-1-tb-of-text-documents-in-groupdocs.search-for-.net-18.4/
 author: 'Ali Ahmed'
 summary: ''
-tags: []
+tags: ['GroupDocs.Search', 'GroupDocs.Search for .NET', 'GroupDocs.Search for .NET Releases']
-categories: ['GroupDocs.Search', 'GroupDocs.Search for .NET', 'GroupDocs.Search for .NET Releases', 'GroupDocs.Search Product Family']
+categories: ['GroupDocs.Search Product Family']
 ---

 [![GroupDocs.Search for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-search-net.png)](https://www.groupdocs.com/products/search/net)GroupDocs team is pleased to announce the monthly release of [GroupDocs.Search for .NET](https://products.groupdocs.com/search/net) **18.4**.
 Using the latest version, you can now perform indexing of more than 1 TB of text documents.
 We would recommend you to [download](https://downloads.groupdocs.com/search/net/new-releases/groupdocs.search-for-.net-18.4/) the latest version for better user experience.